mauroarcidiacono/international-football-results-analysis/README.md

 # international-football-results-analysis
-Simple data analysis of international football matches based on a Kaggle dataset
+Construction of a database to perform queries to analyse international football results.